 The Aims of the MFA/MA in Studio Art

 The MFA provides an immersive education in the development of professional practice as an artist.
-As an MFA graduate you will produce a final exhibition, the quality of which will demonstrate that you have developed the knowledge and skills necessary to survive and thrive as a practicing artist.
+As an MFA graduate, you will produce a final exhibition, the quality of which will demonstrate that you have developed the knowledge and skills necessary to survive and thrive as a practising artist.
 You will also demonstrate capabilities for critical enquiry through fine art, with the ability to evaluate your work through an informed grasp of the social, cultural and theoretical concerns shaping discourse on contemporary fine art research and practice.

 The MA provides a masters-level education in art appropriate to a diverse range of applications.
-As an MA graduate you will produce a final exhibition, the quality of which will demonstrate that you have acquired a masters-level in artistic practice.
+As an MA graduate, you will produce a final exhibition, the quality of which will demonstrate that you have acquired a masters-level in artistic practice.
 You will also demonstrate capabilities for critical enquiry through fine art, with the ability to evaluate your work through an informed grasp of the social, cultural and theoretical concerns shaping discourse on contemporary fine art research and practice.

 Studio Research forms the core of the MFA and MA and is comprised of studio-based individual mentoring and rigorous group critiques.
 Studio Research modules provide for studio-based experimentation and innovation, leading to the production of a substantial body of work.
 Historical & Critical Studies modules engage you in intensive critical discourse on contemporary art.
-Professional Studies modules facilitate the development of the personal, conceptual, technical and organisational skills necessary for professional practice as an artist.
+Professional Studies modules facilitate the development of the personal, conceptual, technical and organisational skills necessary for professional practise as an artist.
 They are delivered through seminars, symposia and educational visits to Dublin, London and Berlin.

 MFA/MA Studio Art - Admissions

-Applications are accepted on a rolling basis.
 The application deadline is 1st February annually, although late applications may be accepted if all places have not been filled.
 All eligible applicants are interviewed either in person or by phone.

 English Language Requirements for non-native speakers of English: Applicants in this category should have competence in English, which is the language of tuition.
 They will be required to supply an IELTS unless their primary degree has been taken through English, certification of which must be supplied.